 Where is the transparency and integrity here?
 This is not just underhanded or sneaky, it’s downright deceptive.

 If you’re promoting the Malaleuca MLM as a work from home business opportunity then why not just say that from the get-go?
 Instead, they’re just gonna end up pissing a lot of people off pretending not to be something they are.

 2. Founder Frank Vandersloot Is In Denial About Melaleuca Being An MLM

-We’ve reviewed a ton of MLMs and they are a legit business model.
-Some MLMs get a bad rap due to overzealous recruiters but just because you’re an MLM doesn’t mean it’s a scam.
+We’ve reviewed tons of MLMs and they’re a legit business model.
+Some MLMs get a bad rap due to overzealous recruiters but MLM doesn’t necessarily mean scam.